bsmith89/longev-mgen/doc/submission.md

-clustering to explore differences and similarities in carbohydrate utilization potential, a second ordination of genomes was performed, this time based on OPF labels of predicted genes found to contain GH domains (Figure muri_comparison).
+clustering to explore differences and similarities in carbohydrate utilization potential, a second ordination of genomes was performed, this time based on OPF labels of predicted genes found to contain GH domains (Figure 1).
 Similar to the previous ordination based on COGs, three groups of genomes approximately reflecting those proposed by Ormerod and colleagues are apparent.
 However, the placement of B2 (as well as the closely related M6) relative to the proposed guilds are substantially different.